How to adopt or rehome a dog

 Complete an application form

-Contact the centre via your chosen dog’s profile page to arrange a visit with the whole family.
-It’s best for everyone from the household to meet the dog to rule out allergies or other issues.
+It’s best for everyone from the household to meet the dog to rule out allergies or other issues, so you may be asked to arrange a second visit at the centre.

 One of our adoption support volunteers will visit your home to discuss your new dog with you, and give you tips on how to proceed.
 For example - leaving a t-shirt or blanket at the kennels gets them used to your smell, and gives them something familiar to travel home with.